Show Systems and Media Coverage

 SYSTEM DESCRIPTION & TECHNICAL INFORMATION

-The main system features the Vox Palladian and Palladian Basso horn loudspeaker system.
+The main system featured the Vox Palladian and Palladian Basso horn loudspeaker system.
 Weighing in at 800kgs this is a 5-way fully horn loaded design, housed in two pairs of enclosures with a bandwidth of 20Hz to 45kHz.
 The Palladian Basso Bass bass system is a folded exponential horn driven by a pair of long-throw high power drivers with reinforced paper diaphragms.

 These drivers are powered by a 500watt MOSFET bass amplifier with 36dB/octave low pass filtering and modest EQ covering the frequency range 20-70Hz, where it crosses over to the Vox Palladian, which covers the lions share of the frequency range, operating from 70Hz upwards with a sensitivity of 105dB/w @1m.